 - Taste better than fondant but is sticky and not very smooth.

-- It gets it’s color from the nuts so it is not white but a pale ivory.
+- It gets its color from the nuts so it is not white but pale ivory.

-- Marzipan deeds to be handled gently while fondant can endure some heavy kneading
+- Marzipan needs to be handled gently while fondant can endure some heavy kneading.

 - Never use cornflour to roll or work with your marzipan.
-Corn flour can cause marzipan to develop molds.
-Always use powder sugar only.
+Cornflour can cause marzipan to develop molds.
+Always use powdered sugar only.

 Here you can see I have covered a fruitcake with marzipan, then fondant.
-I made this cake for a customers mom's 85th Birthday celebration.
+I made this marzipan cake for a customer's mom's 85th Birthday celebration.

-- Then, I cut a disc of marzipan for the top of the cake.
+- Then, I cut a disc of almond paste for the top of the cake.

-- Next, I rolled a long strip of marzipan for the sides of the cake - cut off excess at the top
+- Next, I rolled a long strip of for the sides of the cake - cut off excess at the top.

-- I then brushed the marzipan with a light smear of apricot jam again
+- Then, I brushed the cake with a light smear of apricot jam again.

 - Rolled my orange fondant and draped it over the cake.

-- Continue with the rest of the design as I have with roses and swags etc.
+- Continued the rest of the design as I have with roses and swags etc.

-There are many different ways to use marzipan from simply covering a fruitcake to marzipan fruits and truffles.
+There are many different ways to use marzipan from simply covering a fruitcake to making fruits and truffles.

-- Fruit Cakes - Traditionally fruit cakes are covered in Marzipan and Royal Icing.
+- Fruit Cakes - Traditionally fruitcakes are covered in almond paste and Royal Icing.

-Brush a fruit cake with Apricot jam, roll some marzipan and cover the cake with marzipan.
-Then cover the cake with Sugar paste or Royal Icing.
+As explained above - Brush a fruit cake with Apricot jam, roll some and cover the cake.
+Then cover the cake with sugar paste or royal Icing.
 I've shared the detailed process above.

-- Top a Carrot cake with a layer of Marzipan.
+- Top a Carrot cake.
 The nutty marzipan and carrots make a great combination.

-- Marzipan Layered cake – Roll and cut out a disc of marzipan the same size as your cake.
-Layer the Marzipan between two cake layers Decorate the cake with Whipped cream & strawberries or cherries
+- Marzipan Layered cake – Roll and cut out a disc the same size as your cake.
+Layer it between two cake layers.
+Decorate the cake with whipped cream & strawberries or cherries.

 - Make tasty cake decorations such as flowers and fruits for cakes.
-Just color marzipan, roll and cut out the shapes.
+Just color it, roll and cut out the shapes.
 Cup the center of the flowers and place them on a cake.
-You can make roses similar to how we make chocolate roses but using marzipan.
+You can make roses similar to how we make chocolate roses but using almond paste.

 - Make simple figures and models for your cakes.
 Human figures that don’t need support, such as a sitting boy, animal shapes.
 You would rather eat a delicious marzipan figure than a sugar paste figure.

-- You can use Marzipan as a filing In puff pastry and croissants.
-Place a dollop of marzipan as the filling, bake at 200 C/400 F for 15 to 20 minutes or golden brown.
+- You can use it as a filing in puff pastry and croissants.
+Place a dollop as the filling, bake at 200 C/400 F for 15 to 20 minutes, or golden brown.

-- Make Marzipan truffles – Marzipan and chocolate are a great combination.
-I have a few marzipan truffle recipes (linked below)
+- Make truffles – Marzipan and chocolate are a great combination.
+I have a few marzipan truffle recipes (linked below).

-Roll marzipan balls, dip them in melted chocolate.
+Roll it balls, dip them in melted chocolate.